nshkrdotcom/jsv/guides/validation/validation-basics.md

       > trunc(1000000000000000000000000.0)
       # ==>    999999999999999983222784

-  When dealing with such data it may be better to discard the casted data, or to work with strings instead of floats.
+  When dealing with such data it may be better to discard the cast data, or to work with strings instead of floats.